TechRadar Verdict

 Shared hosting

-Sign up for a shared plan and HostGator places your website on a single server which also hosts many other accounts.
-With everyone using the same CPU, hard drive and network connection, speeds aren't the best.
-But they're enough for many sites, and with the cost of the server spread across many users, prices are low.
+When you sign up for a shared plan HostGator places your website on a single server which also hosts many other accounts.
+As everyone is using the same CPU, hard drive and network connection, speeds aren't the best and can be more unreliable than VPS plans.
+Still, they're enough for many sites and with the cost of the server spread across many users, prices are low.
+It's also unlikely that you will experience unreliability it's just a small risk with shared hosting.

-HostGator's shared hosting starts at just $2.75 a month over three years ($6.95 on renewal).
-It only supports a single site, but still delivers everything we'd hope to see: free domain, free migration, unmetered storage and bandwidth, one-click WordPress installs (via the excellent Softaculous), free SSL, the powerful cPanel control panel and 24/7 support via phone, live chat and email, all protected by a generous 45 day money-back guarantee (most hosts only offer 30).
+HostGator's shared hosting starts at just $3.75 a month over three years ($10.99 on renewal).
+It supports 10 sites, and provides everything we'd hope to see: free domain for the first year, 10 GB SSD storage, unmetered bandwidth, WordPress preinstalled, free SSL, the powerful cPanel control panel and 24/7 support all protected by a generous 45 day money-back guarantee (most hosts only offer 30).

 Overall, HostGator's shared hosting is a capable product which has loads of features, but still remains very easy to use.